-Described as “that colour that lies between the land and the sky on a misty morning” by Marianne Shillingford, Dulux’s creative director, it’s not hard to see why this colour has made it to the top of their list.
+Described as “that colour that lies between the land and the sky on a misty morning” by Marianne Shillingford, Dulux’s creative director, it’s not hard to see why 'Tranquil Dawn' (pictured right) has made it to the top of their list.

 After around 18 months of research, looking at not only fashion, architectural and interior design trends but also and more importantly the socioeconomic factors, consumer buying trends, where are we travelling and what do we want and need most.

 In our current climate, it would appear that we want the world to stop fast-forwarding, go back to basics and re-charge.
 This colour it would seem can bring us the peace and tranquillity that we crave.

 Here at Cormar, we strive to be on-trend and seem to have been ahead of the game when we used the colour for one of our shoots recently for our Soft Focus Heathers range…

 We needed a muted tone that was easy on the eye and would go with almost anything.
 As we were using a dark carpet we needed a wall colour that would help create a feeling of space.
 This particular shade of green is receding which means it makes a room look bigger and feel light and airy when you’re in it – providing the perfect balance for our Soft Focus Heathers carpet in Nocturne.